 - Separate the eggs: whites in a medium-sized bowl and yolks in a large mixing bowl.

-- Scramble the yolks in the large mixing bowl and add the buttermilk, pumpkin puree, and sourdough starter.
+- Whisk the yolks in the large mixing bowl and add the buttermilk, pumpkin puree, and sourdough starter.
 Stir or whisk to incorporate.

 - To a medium mixing bowl, add the flour, cinnamon, nutmeg (optional), sugar, salt, baking soda, and baking powder.
 Whisk to incorporate.